vrockai/pipeline-test/docs/content.md

 ---

-## The intestinal microbiome, weight, and metabolic changes in women treated by adjuvant chemotherapy for breast and gynecological malignancies
+## The intestinal microbiome, weight, and metabolic changes in women treated by adjuvant chemotherapy for breast and gynecological malignancies.
+ 21.10.2020, _A Uzan-Yulzari, M Morr, H Tareef-Nabwani, O Ziv, D Magid-Neriya, R Armoni, E Muller, A Leibovici, E Borenstein, Y Louzoun, A Shai, O Koren_

+Adjuvant chemotherapy induces weight gain, glucose intolerance, and hypertension in about a third of women.
+The mechanisms underlying these events have not been defined.
+This study assessed the association between the microbiome and weight gain in patients treated with adjuvant chemotherapy for breast and gynecological cancers.

 [Source](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-020-01751-2)

+10.1186/s12916-020-01751-2

 ---